amonem-eg/openshift-training/php-friends/README.md

 oc expose svc friends

 ```
-### wait for pods to up and hit the url of your route
+### wait for pods to come up and hit the url of your route
 ```
 oc get pods
 oc get route